The only thing Mike DeLancey wanted was one last holiday with his family.

-It was three long months of discipline, exhaustive training, and fierce competition.
-But that stress turned to excitement when Mike received his assignment to Marine Corps Base Hawaii at Kaneohe Bay in April 2004.
+He endured three long months of discipline, exhaustive training, and fierce competition, but that stress turned to excitement when Mike received his assignment to Marine Corps Base Hawaii at Kaneohe Bay in April 2004.

-Paradise Hawaiian style, however, didn’t last long.
+His dreams of a Hawaiian paradise didn’t last long.
 In November, Mike’s 3rd Battalion, 3rd Marines got the call; they were headed to Afghanistan.

-“I want to motivate our warriors to recover from their injuries the best they can.
-I tell them your Alive Day isn’t the day you almost died, it’s the day you gave the Grim Reaper the finger.”
+“I want to motivate fellow warriors to recover from their injuries as best they can and to never give up.
+Your Alive Day isn’t the day you almost died; it’s the day you chose to live.”